slackhq/slack-api-docs/methods/groups.archive.md

-This method archives a private group.
+This method archives a private channel.

 ## Arguments